 - The Parthenon is built on the Acropolis in Athens.
 Sculptor Phidias oversees the artwork, including the Parthenon Frieze (Greece).

 - Start of the Peloponnesian War between Sparta and Athens (Greece).

-- Medea, a play by Euripides, is written in Ancient Greek (Greece).
+- Medea, a play by Euripides, is written and performed in Ancient Greek (Greece).

 - Death of Athenian leader Pericles (Greece).